mstniy/computed.dart/packages/computed_collections/README.md

 That's all. `fromSnapshotStream` internally handles the manual diffing we did in the imperative example and construct a _change stream_. `.removeWhere` subscribes to this change stream to incrementally maintain the filtered map.
 Finally, we use `filtered.snapshot`, which returns a `computed` computation representing the snapshot of the filtered map, on which we attach a listener to update the UI.
 In this case, we had to use `.lock` on the map we got from the stream to turn it into a [fast immutable map](https://pub.dev/documentation/fast_immutable_collections/latest/fast_immutable_collections/IMap-class.html) as `computed_collections` operates exclusively on them, but this can reasonly be assumed not to harm asymptotical complexity.

-Of course, it would be even better to ingest a change stream instead of a snapshot stream, so that we could avoid diffing subsequent snapshots in the first place.
+Of course, it would be even better to ingest a change stream instead of a snapshot stream, so that we could avoid diffing consequtive snapshots in the first place.
 Which brings us to...

 ## <a name='ingesting-external-change-streams'></a>Ingesting external change streams